-416 Stainless Steel Plate - AMS 5610
+416 Stainless Steel Plate - ASTM A895 - UNS S41600

-One of the most common alloys to undergo heat treating, 416 is capable of attaining the highest strength, hardness and wear resistance of all stainless alloys.
+One of the most common alloys to undergo heat treating, 416 SS is capable of attaining the highest strength, hardness and wear resistance of all stainless alloys.
 It also has excellent machinability and non-galling characteristics.
 416 stainless steel is often used in parts that require extensive machining and corrosion resistance.
 Heat treating 416 makes it an ideal selection for cutting tools.
 We are suppliers of 416 stainless steel plate in 0.1875" to 4.000" thickness.

-Standard Industry Specifications
+Standard Inventory Specifications

 - UNS S41600